What are the Q# programming language and QDK?

 What can I do with the QDK?

 The QDK is a full-featured development kit for Q# that you can use with common tools and languages to develop quantum applications that you can run in various environments.
-Q# programs can run as a command-line app, through Jupyter Notebooks, or use a Python or .NET host program.
+Q# programs can run as a console application, through Jupyter Notebooks, or use a Python or .NET host program.

 Develop in common tools and environments

 Write and test quantum algorithms to explore superposition, entanglement, and other quantum operations.
 The Q# libraries enable you to run complex quantum operations without having to design low-level operation sequences.

 Run programs in simulators

 Run your quantum programs on a full-state quantum simulator, a limited-scope Toffoli simulator, or test your Q# code in different resource estimators.